 Interestingly, some common herbs, shrubs and trees are also known to partner with nitrogen-fixing bacteria in the soil.

 These include clover, vetch, alfalfa, and lupins, all of which are often used as “green manure” cover crops; and pioneer species such as broom (Cytisus), alder (Alnus), buffaloberry (Shepherdia), sea buckthorn (Hippophae), silverberry (Elaeagnus), Caragana, and Ceanothus.

 Their ecological role is to improve overall soil fertility in young developing ecosystems.
 Usually, people call these plants “nitrogen-fixing plants” even though technically it is the bacteria who do the job.

-It amazes me time and again how all the food on our table ultimately comes down to the nitrogen cycle and this partnership of plants and bacteria, with their unique abilities to respectively capture carbon and nitrogen gas from thin air, and then trading and turning these elements into carbohydrates and proteins – so that all creatures may have food to eat.
+It amazes me time and again how all the food on our table ultimately comes to us courtesy of the nitrogen cycle and this partnership of plants and bacteria, with their unique abilities to respectively capture carbon and nitrogen gas from thin air, and then trading and turning these elements into carbohydrates and proteins – so that all creatures may have food to eat.

-Just prior to planting, place your legume seeds in a container and sprinkle with a small amount of water.
-Add the inoculant and shake or stir until all seeds are thoroughly coated.
+Just prior to planting, place your seeds in a container and sprinkle with a very small amount of water.
+Mix and add the inoculant (Pouch A) and microbial foods (Pouch B) and and shake or stir until all seeds are thoroughly coated.
 Plant as usual.

 Even though the combined weight of the two components totals just 24 grams, one package treats 6 to 8 pounds of seed (at three to four grams per pound of seed).
 That’s the astonishing power of microorganisms!
 For small amounts of seed, use proportionally less product.
 Store leftover seed dressing in a cool place away from direct sunlight, not mixed, with the bags closed tightly.
 It is good for about one year.